flandolfi/P2PBC-project/README.md

 ### Estimate *max* ###

-The last example is a simple task of epidemic-based aggregation: every node adopts *max*(·,·) as aggregation function and, as in the first example, the network starts with all agents' values to 0 but 1.
+The last example is a simple task of epidemic-based aggregation: every node adopts *max*(·,·) as aggregation function and, as in the first example, the network starts with all nodes' values to 0 but 1.
 The convergence is much faster: after 21 cycles every node knows the maximum value in the network.
 This example can be seen as an alarm propagation: we could substitute the aggregation function with a boolean *OR*, which would set the stored value to *true* (i.e, the alarm goes on) if one of the aggregated pair is *true*.
 The propagation rate would be analogous to the one reported in this example.

 <p align="center">
   <img src="imgs/max.gif">